Fujiatma/mini-wallet/README.md

 # mini-wallet
-This project build with Golang  for managing a simple mini wallet
+* This project build with Golang 1.19 for managing a simple mini wallet
+* Using JWT for build/construct token
+* Using MySQL for the Database

 # Project Structure
 - main.go